 This in turn also helps the firm to sharpen the skills and expertise of the employees which helps the management to launch a new and innovative line of products and services in a market that is full of competition.

 6) Helps to avoid mistakes and enables product and services improvements

 When the management of the firm understands and follows the culture of receiving and giving feedback, every individual team or department conducts regular feedback sessions that help to avoid mistakes.

-It also helps to iron out the flaws and solve the bottlenecks that act as an obstacle not only in the success of the firm but also helps the team members to take their mistakes as a learning curve and an opportunity to climb the ladder of success.
+It also helps to iron out the flaws and solve the bottlenecks that act as an obstacle not only to the success of the firm but also helps the team members to take their mistakes as a learning curve and an opportunity to climb the ladder of success.

 7) Better working relations in the organization

 When the feedback is given positively and healthily without any personal bias and ulterior motives, it builds better, strong, and more fruitful relationships amongst the team members of the same department as well as different departments.

 Plus it also creates a good rapport with the top management as well.
 Building and boosting positive and good relationships amongst the employees hold a very significant part as it is always teamwork that helps the organization grow and flourish in the market and industry as a whole.

 Many a time in the organization, it is the case that the employees are quite confused and hassled with their actual roles and responsibilities.
 It can be due to various reasons such as incorrect training and orientation, insecurities among co-workers, and lack of work proficiency amongst others.

 But when the film follows the proper feedback sessions informing the employees on their strengths and weaknesses along with the areas that need to be worked on as per their assigned roles and responsibilities; the employees feel valued and highly motivated.